jdeluyck/kcoreorg-website/_posts/2015/2015-06-02-my-history-in-gadgets-update-2015.md

 categories:
   - Android
 tags:
-  - Android
+  - android
   - gadget
-  - moto e2
-  - motorola
+  - motorola e2
   - phone
 ---
 An update on the ["My history in gadgets"](/2012/01/04/my-history-in-gadgets/) post from a while back, and the [2014 update](/2014/05/12/my-history-in-gadgets-update-2014/):